-When a user tries to sign in to Microsoft Lync Online on a Microsoft Lync Phone Edition device either directly or by tethering, he or she receives the following error message:
+When a user tries to sign in to Skype for Business Online (formerly Lync Online) on a Lync Phone Edition device either directly or by tethering, he or she receives the following error message:

 Note The placeholder <domain> represents the domain that is used during sign-in.

 Cannot Sign in.
 Please verify your sign in address, domain\user name, and password, and then try again.
 Make sure that your domain <domain> was entered correctly.

 Step 1: Make sure that you're signing in to the device correctlyThe first step is to make sure that you're signing into the device correctly.
 For more help, go to the following Microsoft website:

 Step 2: Verify the user's sign-in credentialsIn addition to verifying that the user's sign-in credentials are correct, you should make sure that you enter the Session Initiation Protocol Uniform Resource Identifier (SIP URI) in the following format in both the Account and User Name fields.
 The Account and User Name fields must be identical.

 User Name: firstname.lastname@example.org

 Password: ******Note The placeholder <email@example.com> represents the user's sign-in credentials.

 Step 3: Check the device's firmware versionCheck that the device's firmware version is at the minimum level for connection to Skype for Business Online.
 It must be the same version as one of the firmware options in the following list or a later version: